 Each student is expected to be in attendance during regular school hours.
-If your child will be absent, a parent must call the office at 717-285-2000 or email office@dayspringchristian.com by 8:15 a.m. on the day of the absence.
+If your child will be absent, a parent must notify the office via the SchoolPass app by 8:15 a.m. on the day of the absence.
 Feel free to leave a message on the voicemail if you are calling before the beginning of the school day.
-If your child is absent but you did not call or e-mail by 8:15 (when daily attendance is finalized), Renweb automatically sends electronic notification to you about your child's absence.
+If your child is absent but you did not report it by 8:15 (when daily attendance is finalized), Renweb automatically sends an electronic notification to you about your child's absence.
 The absence will remain unexcused until a parent contacts the main office by e-mail (office@dayspringchristian.com) or phone call (717-285-2000).